vectordotdev/vector/docs/usage/configuration/specification.md

   [transforms.coercer.types]
     # A definition of log field type conversions.
 They key is the log field name
-    # and the value is the type. `strftime` specifiers are supported for the
+    # and the value is the type. `strptime` specifiers are supported for the
     # `timestamp` type.
     #
     # * required